 5.W.1.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly.

-- Introduce a topic clearly, provide a general observation and focus, and group related information logically; include formating (headings), illustrations, and mulitmedia when useful to aiding comprehension
+- Introduce a topic clearly, provide a general observation and focus, and group related information logically; include formatting (headings), illustrations, and multimedia when useful to aiding comprehension

 - Develop the topic with facts, definitions, concrete details, quotations, or other information and examples related to the topic